wolfmanstout/screen-ocr/README.md

 # Screen OCR

-The `screen_ocr` package makes it easy to perform OCR on portions of the screen.
+The `screen-ocr` package makes it easy to perform OCR on portions of the screen.

 ## Installation